speedrun-program/load_extender/README.md

 ON LINUX AND MAC: copy files_and_delays.txt to whatever directory you're in when you use LD_PRELOAD or DYLD_INSERT_LIBRARIES.
 You can copy it to your home directory for convenience.

+**REMEMBER** that you should run the 64 bit version of amnesia to get random dialogue skips.

 On linux, start the program along with one of the .so files using LD_PRELOAD.
 Use load_extender_32.so for 32 bit processes and load_extender_64.so for 64 bit processes.
 Enter the command shown below, with the .so file path and program file path in place of '.so file path' and 'program file path'.